deepimaging/deepimaging.github.io/index.md

 Updated syllabus (March 20, 2020) is available [here](./data/syllabus.pdf).

+And here is a summary of changes made to the class as we transition to online-only instruction [changes_summary](./data/changes_summary.pdf).

 ### Learning Goals
 By the end of this course, my aim is for you to be comfortable with the following:
 1. Understand the core mathematical concepts underlying machine learning